Thursday, September 24

 Those who chose to ignore the will of the people will suffer the consequences in 2010.
 And they will deserve it.
 They think 2010 is far enough away that people will forget the insulting behaviour of these councillors and mayors, but the opposition to these people is building, not waning since the June Regional vote.
 We are not stupid.
 We will not forget.
 The damage done to our municipality which now has a very deserved reputation as being the dumping ground for Durham Region is irreparable.
 And Durham Region's reputation for being the dumping ground for York Region is also building.
 From Stop the Incinerator to Stop the Stink, we get all the crap from York while York Region gets all the benefits.
 Is that the sign of a good and effective Durham Regional council or leadership?
 We think not.

-The "Elect the Chair" movement is alive and well, and has not been joined by the "Dump Durham's Democratically Deficient" Mayors and Councillors.
+The "Elect the Chair" movement is alive and well, and has now been joined by the "Dump Durham's Democratically Deficient" Mayors and Councillors.
 The most targeted already of the Mayors is Abernethy, O'Connor, Pearce, Perkins, Shepherd and Ryan.
 Some (most) of these are very vulnerable.
 Pearce is probably the least vulnerable, even though Scugog could do so much better.
 The rest are not at all secure in their seats according to local sources.
 There are more Councillors already with a bull's eye on their backs.
 Stay tuned for more in coming days, weeks and months.
 Mayor Abernethy can be assured that we will "Vote for Change" in 2010.

 Big Vote Today, Big Vote in November 2010